 Why Would Respiratory Issues Result From a Spinal Cord Injury?

 When spinal damage occurs, the brain may lose the ability to communicate with certain muscle groups.
 The muscles inside your chest and abdomen are what aid with breathing and even coughing.
 Although the lungs themselves are not affected by the spinal cord injury, it takes the chest and abdominal muscles to help them perform the function of taking in oxygen.

 What Are the Respiratory Issues From a Spinal Cord Injury?

-The National Institute of Neurological Disorders and Stroke states that respiratory problems are the leading cause of fatality for those who are paralyzed.
+The National Center For Biotech Information published an article stating that respiratory problems are the leading cause of fatality for those who are paralyzed.
 Those who are paralyzed are quite likely to contract pneumonia.
 This is because coughing becomes difficult.
 When a person is unable to forcefully cough, he is unable to expel any mucus from the lungs.
 This leads to congestion and infection in the lungs.

 If the C3 vertebra or those higher are damaged, the brain can no longer communicate with the diaphragm to move.
 Thus, a ventilator is needed to assist with breathing.
 If the damage is from C3-C5, the brain can still connect with the diaphragm and tell it to move.
 However, the chest walls have trouble expanding to take in the necessary oxygen, making it difficult to breathe.
 Even those with damage at the thoracic level have problems taking in full or deep breaths.